tyjhart/flowanalyzer/README.md

 12. [Attributions](#attributions)

 # Project Goals
 Our goal is to provide superior Netflow and IPFIX collection, visualization, and analysis.
 We do that by creating:

 - Efficient, accessible, and sustainable software
 - Scalable solutions that can evolve as you grow
 - Superior documentation from architecture through installation, configuration, tuning, and troubleshooting

 One other goal of ours is to make Elasticsearch and Kibana easy to implement and accessible to those who haven't used it before.
 The learning curve for distributed search systems and dashboarding software can be steap, but we think that everyone should be able to realize the benefits of meaningful, beautiful data visualization.

 # Features

 ### Quick Installation
 You can go from zero to up-and-running with graphed flow data in less than one hour.
 Check out [the installation documentation](Install/README.md).

 ### Flow Monitoring Protocols
 The Manito Networks Flow Analyzer supports the following flow data protocols:

 - Netflow v5
 - Netflow v9
 - IPFIX (aka Netflow v10)
+- sFlow

 If you're not familiar with Netflow or IPFIX that's alright - take a look at [Network Flow Basics](Network%20Flow%20Basics.md).
+For a description of sFlow and supported sFlow structures see the [Flow Analyzer sFlow document](sFlow.md).

-Our software ingests Netflow and IPFIX data, parses and tags it, then stores it in Elasticsearch for you to query and graph in Kibana.
+Our software ingests Netflow, IPFIX, and sFlow data then parses and tags it, and stores it in Elasticsearch for you to query and graph in Kibana.

 ### Fields

-The Flow Analyzer supports over 60 pre-configured flow data fields, including the correct field types and analysis settings in
+The Flow Analyzer supports all defined Netflow v5 fields, all standard Netflow v9 fields, all IPFIX fields in the RFC, and almost all sFlow structures defined by InMon Corporation's enterprise ID.
+See the [Network Flow Basics document](Network%20Flow%20Basics.md) for a description of Netflow and IPFIX fields, and the [sFlow document](sFlow.md) for a description of supported structures.

-Elasticsearch so you don't have to do any guessing.
-Kibana Visualizations and Dashboards are included, so you can analyze those 60+ fields right away.
-We also have dynamic support for other fields defined in the Netflow v5, v9, and IPFIX standards.
+Kibana Visualizations and Dashboards are included so you can leverage supported fields and structures right away.

-Take a look at [the Fields list](Fields.md) for a list of the pre-configured fields.
+Some limitations exist, mostly around proprietary or undocumented fields in Netflow or proprietary structures in sFlow - see the [Limitations](#limitations) section for details.
+Efforts are made to skip over unsupported or proprietary elements and continue parsing data uninterrupted.

 ### Tags

-Our custom Netflow and IPFIX collectors ingest and tag flow data.
+Our custom Netflow, IPFIX, and sFlow collectors ingest and tag flow data.
 We record not only the basic protocol and port numbers, but we also take it a step further and correlate the following:

 - Protocol numbers to protocol names (eg protocol 1 to "ICMP", 6 to "TCP")
 - IANA-registered port numbers to services (eg port 80 to "HTTP", 53 to "DNS")
 - Services to categories (eg HTTP, HTTPS, Alt-HTTP to "Web")

-This tagging functionality is running by default, and right now there is no functionality to turn it off.
+This tagging functionality is running by default and happens transparently in the background.

 ### DNS Reverse Lookups
 A reverse lookup against observed IPs is done if DNS lookups are enabled.
 Resolved domains are cached for 30 minutes to reduce the impact on DNS servers.
 Popular domains like facebook.com and cnn.com are categorized with content tags like "Social Media" and "News" to provide insight into website browsing on the network.

 ### MAC Address Lookups

-Correlation of MAC address OUI's to top manufacturer's is done to help graph traffic sources in hetergenous environments.
+Correlation of MAC address OUI's to top manufacturers is done to help graph traffic sources in hetergenous environments.

 Note: This feature is in beta, and the list of OUI's to be built is quite extensive.

 ### Development Roadmap
 See the [Roadmap file](ROADMAP.md) for information on upcoming features and current development efforts.

 # Requirements